wkerneck/SASFileExport/README.md

 1. Import the following file into SAS.
 File: dataset1.sas7bdat
 2. Export the data to an excel file.
+3. Add in State Code to data set
+4. Add in the assigned data to the data set (Spending Per Student)
 3. Upload the excel file to Github.

 ****************************